Give Your Brain a Gift: Benefit of Creative Activities in Brain Injury Recovery and Beyond

 The Positive Side of Brain Injury (What?)

 When I was in brain injury rehabilitation, all I knew and strived for was to return to my “old self”.
 I saw my disability as an almost impassable obstacle in the road of my life, filled with negative consequences.
-However, more recently, I have identified mental growth in myself from my injury.
+However, more recently, I have identified mental growth in myself due to my injury.
 Researching into this, I discovered the idea of post-traumatic growth (PTG):

 Brain injury is a life-changing event.
 For those who have or know someone who has a brain injury, the effects of it are all too apparent and can include such things as post-traumatic stress disorder, depression, etc. The negative effects of brain injury are what is published and talked about but are too numerous to list entirely in this article.
 What is less discussed, though, is that brain injury can also have a positive effect and be, “a catalyst for positive change,” in an effect known as post-traumatic growth (PTG).